Guide Dogs for the Blind: Training and Graduation

 The dogs are recalled for formal training at one of Guide Dogs for the Blind's campuses between 13 and 15 months old at which point they start going through intense training with specialized instructors.
 This training consists of an eight-phase program in which the dog gradually learns more guide work.
 This includes leading a person in a straight line, stopping at any change in ground elevation as well as overhead obstacles, and obstacle avoidance.
 This 8 phase program typically lasts two to three months and if a dog passes their final walk with a blindfolded trainer they are considered "class ready."
 This means that at that point GDB starts to look for a good match.
-When it comes to putting together a team Guide Dogs for the Blind considers the lifestyle of the individual and the dog, the speed of their gaits, the size of the dog, as well as other issues that may affect the dogs ability to guide (e.g. a dog who hates water going to a rainy place).
+When it comes to putting together a team Guide Dogs for the Blind considers the lifestyle of the individual and the dog, the speed of their gaits, the size of the dog, as well as other issues that may affect the dog's ability to guide (e.g. a dog who hates water going to a rainy place).
 Any person who is blind or visually impaired desiring enhanced mobility and independence can benefit from having the independence a guide dog can provide.
 The person must be legally blind, able to travel independently, and suited to work with a dog.
 Typically, six to eight students take part in each of GDB's two-week training sessions.
 Typically two students are paired with a state-certified instructor during this two-week period.
-If the student and dog bond and work well together they will graduate the program in an official ceremony in which the puppy raising family will formally present the dog to their new partner.
+If the student and dog bond and work well together, they will graduate from the program in an official ceremony in which the puppy-raising family will formally present the dog to their new partner.